 - Rancidity.
 Nuts go rancid.
 About 31% of the fat content of Brazil nuts is polyunsaturated fatty acids (WIKI), which is neither high nor low for nuts.
 That means that after storing them for a prolonged period, they can go rancid.
 You can tell yours are rancid based on either smell or taste.
 If the smell is bitter or chemical, they’re rancid.
 Same thing if the flavor is bitter or somewhat acidic.

-While eating rancid Brazil nuts won’t make you sick right, it definitely won’t help your health.
+While eating rancid Brazil nuts won’t make you sick right away, it definitely won’t help your health.
 Because of that, it’s best to get rid of such nuts.
 They’re usually unpalatable anyway.

 If your nuts are okay to eat, you shouldn’t go through the entire bag in a single day.
 Brazil nuts are loaded with selenium, and eating too many can lead to selenium toxicity, which is a serious condition (HL).
 Limit your consumption to one to three Brazil nuts per day to get the benefits and avoid the downsides (HL).